rikurauhala/yesan/documentation/manual.md

 $ poetry run invoke start
 ```

-## Getting started

-Before running the application for the first time, you need to run few commands to make sure everything works as expected.
-First, run `poetry install` to install dependencies.
-Then, run `poetru run invoke init` to initialize the database.
-You are now ready to start using the application.
-Run `poetry run invoke start` to enter the graphical user interface.

 ## User interface

 This section contains screenshots of the application, captured on a machine running Cubbli Linux with the i3 window manager.
 Please note, that the application may look different depending on the operating system.